 Spending a little bit extra for an 4×4 with 4 wheel drive is well worth it.

 As I mentioned, the roads in Costa Rica are bad.
 Traffic is completely unpredictable.
 If your hotel tells you that they are “only 2 hours from San Jose”, you should assume it’s actually a 4 hour drive.
 Even in the rural areas you never know when you will get stuck behind a farming vehicle or just a terrified tourist trying to navigate the mountain climb.

 You’re in Costa Rica, you’re on vacation, and everything around is beautiful.
 Sure, that beach you’re trying to get to is calling your name, but repeat “Pura Vida” to yourself again and just be patient with whatever the road puts in your way.
 You’ll enjoy the experience much more if you’re prepared to be patient.

 If this all sounds too complicated and you’re considering never leaving that single beach side resort, think again.
 Sure, renting a car in Costa Rica is a pain and can be expensive.
-But the mobility it brings and the stories you’ll have to share are worth.
+But the mobility it brings and the stories you’ll have to share are well worth it.

 To rent a car in Costa Rica you must be at least 21 years old, have a valid passport and driver’s license, and a major credit card.
 You can sometime rent a car at 18, bull you must leave a double deposit.
-Some agencies charge more for people under 25 and won’t rent to people oven 75.
-Valid foreign driver’s licenses are good in Costa Rica for three months.
+Here are some additional tips and advice when traveling around Costa Rica when renting a Car:

 - You must treat the car as if it were yours, since the obligatory insurance does not cover all types of damages.